- New version that works with Cyjon's Semester Changes. See Hack Compatibility section for more details.

 This hack is mostly made up of self-contained custom objects, but it does override a few resources: BHAV 0x200C in group 0x7F17E3A4 (which controls what happens at the end of a semester) and text list 0x12F in that group, and BHAV 0x1000 in group 0x7F3FDB15 (which controls what happens when a sim drops out), and a new text list 0x12F that I created for that group.
 Any hack that modifies these same resources will conflict.

 One that conflicts is Ancient Highway's hack that makes term papers required in order to earn a grade better than a B+ - if you have that hack, use collegetuition+termrequired.zip and make sure my hack loads after Ancient Highway's.
 Let me know if you discover other conflicts and I will try to accommodate them.

 Another hack that conflicts is Cyjon's Semester Changes.
 If you use this hack, get collegetuition+semesterchanges.zip and make sure my hack loads after Cyjon's.
 Semester Changes makes it so that instead of having semesters, your sims pass a whole year at once and only take finals/get grants/etc. at the end of every year.
 With my hack and Cyjon's together, you will be billed tuition for two semesters at a time at the end of each year.
 You will also be billed for a full year's tuition if you drop out.

 If you experience a situation where a sim returning from a final exam does not advance the semester and they are still listed having to take the final exam, do the following:

-- Check the status of the student's token using Professor Von Ball: note their semester tuition, their college fund or student loan debt, their payee, and where their semester grants are going.
+- Check the status of the student's token using Professor Von Ball: note their semester tuition, their college fund or student loan debt, their payee and sponsor, and where their semester grants are going.